MMooKow/P2-Ashlei-Yuriy-Dylan/README.md

-# Vehicles N' Parts
+# Vehicles.com
 ### Developers : Ashlie Nguyen, Yuriy Yartskiyy, Dylan Restivo

-Vehicles N' Parts is a store for customers to review product inventory, purchase history, and buy vehicles and parts.
+Vehicles.com is a store for customers to review product inventory, purchase history, and buy vehicles and parts.
 Employees can use website to monitor inventory and process orders.

 ## Tech-Stack